Bloom Town – Hope is in Bloom

 The designers have packed a lot of fun into this one.
 Given the state of the world right now where we’re all itching to get back outside, I highly recommend this one to keep your hope and joy alive as you look forward to spring once again!

-You can find a copy of Bloom Town today on Amazon or at your local game store.
+You can find a copy of Bloom Town today on Amazon, at Walmart, or at your local game store.

 Sidekick Games provided The Family Gamers a promotional copy of Bloom Town for this review.